Rankin CountyCity Population 20,096

 Main Harbor Marina Boat Rentals

-Full service marina with all you need to enjoy a day on the Rez with pontoon boat, jet ski, paddle board and kayak rentals.
+Full service marina with all you need to enjoy a day on Barnett Reservoir.
+Pontoon boat and jet ski rentals.
 Fishing and boating supplies.

 Ridgeland Multi-Use Trail